Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S1 Review/Lesson8.md

 - These two specific functions - `fallback` and `receive` - enable a contract to accept and react to native ETH sent to it.
 Both these functions can be made "**external payable**", indicating that they can receive and handle ETH.
 - So, how do they function?
 Here's the core logic to give you a better understanding:

+- Constant and Immutable variables and part of the ABI hence not in the storage part.